Stopbanks banner image

 Start date: 2015/16 Revised completion date: 2029/30

-Overall project % completed in October 2023: based on length of stopbank fully upgraded we are just over 50% through the project.
-Approx 34km of stopbank raising/widening has been completed to date.
+Overall project: Based on length of stopbank fully upgraded we're just over 50% through the project.
+Approx 34km of stopbank raising/widening has been completed.

 Stopbank upgrade construction works well underway between Opou Road and the western side of Matawhero (SH2) Bridge.
 Works all occurring on the northern side of the Te Arai River between the Whatatuna Stream and SH2 Bridge near Manutuke.